hyparam/.github/profile/README.md

-# hyperparam - the missing UI for machine learning
+# Hyperparam - AI Data in the Browser

-This is the github organization for hyperparam, where we share open-source contributions to the machine learning community.
-100% JavaScript.
+This is the github for [Hyperparam](https://hyperparam.app), where we share open-source contributions to the AI and Data Engineering communities.
+AI needs lots of data, so we're building tools for working with massive text datasets in the browser.

 ## hyparquet :parrot: